Mridul47/UCL23-24_analytics/README.md

 5) Average Attendance by Stage
 => This analysis visualizes the average attendance for each stage of the tournament (e.g., F, SF, QF, R16, GR).

+6) Tournament Winner Stats
+=> This is where the Real Madrid Team's analysis is dfone as they won the UEFA CHAMPIONS LEAGUE 2023/24.